goloshubov/fconfig/README.md

 - sync .dotfiles and configs
   - The files are supposed to be in separate (and maybe private) git repositories - 'files_repos' inventory variable (an example is https://github.com/goloshubov/fconfig_files).
 See files_repo's directory structure below.
 - install software:
   - rpm packages (dnf).
-The final package_list can be merged by using different package_list variables from 'union_vars/{group,host}/*'.
+The final package_list can be obtained by combining various package_list variables from 'union_vars/{group,host}/*'.
   - flatpaks
   - pip packages
   - cargo packages